openMF/mifos-gazelle/docs/README.md

-# NEEDS UPDATING FOR MIFOS-GAZELLE

-# A Deployable Package for Mifos/Fineract, Payment Hub EE, and Mojaloop (Mifos-gazelle)
+# Mifos Gazelle :  Deployment utilities for Mifos/Fineract, Payment Hub EE, and Mojaloop vNext
+# Oct 2024

 ## Pre-requisites
 Make sure you have the following before you go through this guide.
 - You should be running Ubuntu 20.04 LTS on the machine where you are running this script
 - 32GB of RAM
 - 30GB+ free space in your home directory
+- x86_64 architecture

 # Quick Start
 > NOTE: The deployment made by this script is meant for demo purposes and not for production